StackVista/stackstate-docs/configure/propagation.md

 Propagation defines how a propagated state flows from one component to the next.
 Propagation always flows from dependencies to dependent components and relations.
 Note that this is the opposite direction of the relation arrows in the graph.

+A propagated state is returned one of the following health states:

+* `UNKNOWN`
+* `DEVIATING`
+* `FLAPPING`
+* `CRITICAL`
+* `CLEAR`

 # Propagation method

-## Transparent propagation
+## Transparent propagation (default)

-By default, the propagation for components and relations is set to transparent propagation.
+By default, the propagation method for components and relations is set to transparent propagation.
 The propagated state for a component or relation is determined by taking the maximum of the propagated state of all its dependencies and its own state.
 For example:

 | Dependency state | Component state | Propagated state |
 |:---|:---|:---|